agritheory/inventory_tools/inventory_tools/docs/warehouse_path.md

 ![warehouse dropdown](assets/fridge.png)

-This view shows the the "ref..." the user has provided as search text includes the warehouses hierarchy.
+This view shows the user-provided search text of "Refr..." matches the two similarly-named warehouses.
+The warehouse path under each option's name clearly distinguishes the choices by specifying each warehouse's hierarchy.